Illini Continue to be a Factor on National Scene

 Playing Career HighlightsWhen Mike Small returned to Champaign, Ill., in June of 2000 to take over as head coach, it came following a decade of golfing professionally, including five years spent on the PGA Tour and what is now the Web.com Tour.
 Small continues to compete on a limited basis in PGA tour events.
 Although not playing full time, he does so with some impressive results.
 When he competes, he shows off his Illinois colors and attracts many proud alumni in the gallery.

-Small will be inducted into the Illinois Golf Hall of Fame in October.
-Considered by many to be the greatest golfer the state of Illinois has ever produced, Small will be the youngest man to ever be enshrined in the hall of fame.
+Small was inducted into the Illinois Golf Hall of Fame in October 2013.
+Considered by many to be the greatest golfer the state of Illinois has ever produced, Small became the youngest man to ever be enshrined in the hall of fame.

 The summer of 2007 saw arguably the biggest of those successes when he won the low club professional at the 2007 PGA Championship and shared the award stand with its champion Tiger Woods on national television.
 Four years later, he again earned low club professional honors at the 2011 PGA Championship, where he has honored alongside PGA champion Keegan Bradley on CBS.